erasels/Aspiration-StS/README.md

 "Legacy Headhunter": Gain a random buff after winning a battle, each buff you gain this way is applied at the start of each battle for the next 7 battles.
 CAREFUL: Increases and decreases to the buffs carry over.

-"Anachronic Snail Shell": All damage resulting in HP loss from attacks against you is delayed by 1 turn.
+"Anachronic Snail Shell": Whenever you lose HP from enemy attacks, delay half of it to the end of your next turn.

 "Supercapacitive Coin": Once per combat: On Right-click: Thunder strikes a random enemy for each charge you have.
 Charges are gained by gaining gold or traveling floors if you have Ectoplasm.